Robotics-and-Vision-Lab-UniTS/units_ros2_diff_rend_ws/README.md

 Workspace containing all the modules of the projects at units

 ## Docker
+The container in this repository is crucial to develop in this workspace, and are designed to work in the VSCode IDE.
+So far they have been tested on the following machines:
+* DELL Precision 5490 (GPU 2000 ADA);
+* DELL Inspiron 15 7000 (GPU MX130).

+Since the programs inside this image will require access to GPU, the Dockerfile might need a little tweak.
+So far the main repo of this branch is `fr10`.
+It contains all the submodules needed to do *pick and place* operations, *differentiable rendering for visual servoing* and many more things.
+However, each submodule can be used also independetly depending on the project at hans.
+Therefore feel free to checkout to a new branch and good luck with your project!

+:warning: **WARNING** :warning:
+The docker image is quite heavy (30 to 40ish GB) because it's not optimized at all, and is thought to be something with very wide development scope in mind.

 ### Your PC setup
 To leverage NVIDIA GPU, remember to:
 * install `nvidia-container-toolkit`